Here are local resources to help you file before Tuesday's tax deadline

 Anyone in the Austin area who needs help with their taxes can still use the AARP's free tax service featured on KVUE a few weeks ago.

 "We don't want to see anybody have to pay a penalty.
 We want to make sure they don't have to pay to have their taxes done.
-And we want to make sure they get every credit and deduction that they're qualified for," said AARP Tax Aide Counselor Sue Smaus.
+And we want to make sure they get every credit and deduction that they're qualified for," said Sue Smaus, an AARP Tax Aide counselor.